kyan/kyan-jukebox-js/README.md

 ## Overview

 The Jukebox re-imagined still uses `Mopidy` but has been split into parts, Client and API (FE and BE).
 The BE is written in [TypeScript](https://www.typescriptlang.org/) and the FE currently is a mix of [JavaScript](https://www.javascript.com/) and TypeScript.
-It also uses smaller events messages passed back and forth over a websocket.
+It uses SQLite for data persistence and communicates via smaller event messages passed back and forth over a websocket.
 Currently both the FE and BE live in this one monorepo.

 ## Why not use an existing Mopidy frontend